Help With the DS-5535 Delay

 Immigration Lawyers' Insights: Improving Your Chances

 Taking note of your travel history and other details from the past 15 years might seem like a big task.
 But a lawyer will emphasize the importance of trying your best to remember and write down as much as you can.
-Even though it can be hard, doing this can increase your chances of getting a positive outcome.
+Even though it can be tricky, doing this can increase your chances of getting a positive outcome.

 The Unpredictable Wait